DolphyWind/Image-Splitter/README.md

 # Image Splitter
 Image splitter for sprite animations.

-Let's say we have bunch of sprite in a single sprite like this:
+Let's say we have an image like this:

 ![Example Sprites](https://i.ibb.co/N3yRYdb/example-input.png)